tronixworkshop/tronixworkshop.github.io/_drafts/2016-11-14-workshop-bench-build.md

 permalink: /how-to-build-an-electronics-workshop-part2/
 ---

-The first bench I built for conduit installation in the first part wasn't fit for purpose and I needed to rethink the design.
-Most designs on the net seemed to be woodworking designs.
-I wanted a bench that was both sturdy and simple to build but it needed all the typical features of a laboratory bench.<!--more-->
+The first bench I built for conduit installation in the first part was not really fit for purpose and needed to rethink the design.
+Most designs on the net seemed to be woodworking designs, I wanted a bench that was both sturdy and simple to build but it needed all the typical features of a laboratory bench.<!--more-->

 ## Bench Build